BranditoEH/sat_scores_dallas_exploration/README.md

-# SAT Scores Exploration: Charter vs. Public Schools in Dallas County (2015-2021)
+# SAT Scores Exploration: Charter vs. Public Schools in Dallas County (2015-2021) - A Deep Dive into Economic Disparities and Teacher Salaries
 ## Overview
-This project aims to provide a comprehensive exploratory data analysis (EDA) of SAT scores from charter and public schools across Dallas County from 2015 to 2021.
-By analyzing and contrasting these scores, we aim to unveil patterns, trends, and potential disparities that could serve as valuable insights for educational decision-makers in the county.
+This project offers a deep analysis of SAT scores from charter and public schools across Dallas County from 2015 to 2021.
+While the primary aim is to compare charter and public schools, a secondary focus dives into the nuances of economic disparities among students and the potential correlation of teacher salaries with SAT scores.

 ## Table of Contents
 + ### Dataset Description